ammsa23/ammsa23.github.io/_teaching/pythonbootcamp.md

 Description
 =====
 The College Python Boot Camp introduces students to the basics of programming in Python and fundamental tools in the Scientific Python toolbox like numpy, scipy, and scikit-learn.
 The course is self-paced for students.
-The course materials were prepared by the awesome Dr. Nicholas Colella.
+The course materials were prepared by Dr. Nicholas Colella.